-As at 31 March 2024 the Company had net liabilities of £183,128,000 (2023: £79,285,000).
-The Company has also recognised an impairment charge of £82,986,000 in the results for the year ended 31 March 2024 following a deterioration in trading performance due to reduced demand for soda ash in the UK and Europe and persistently low selling prices.
+As at 31 March 2025 the Company had net liabilities of £203,929,000 (2024: £183,128,000).
+The Company has also recognised an exceptional charge of £11,611,000 in the results for the year ended 31 March 2025 following the cessation of manufacturing operations at its Lostock site as a result of the fundamental decline in the long term profitability of the soda ash business.
 Notwithstanding these matters, the financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.